allen-ziegenfus/liferay-web-request-logger/README.md

     # On branch 6.1.x
     nothing to commit, working directory clean

-Step 2.
+### Step 2.
 Build and package

     % mvn -U clean package

-This will build "liferay-request-dumper-A.B.C.war" in the targets tolder.
+This will build "liferay-request-dumper-A.B.C.war" in the “target” folder.

 ## Installation